Question6.com: We, The People are NOT HAPPY

 Have you ever heard of the Toxoplasma.gondii?

-Humans, cats and mice have a common bacteria called the Toxoplasma.gondii and these bacteria have a problem.
-The T. gondii in the mouse needs to get into the cat before it can reproduce.
-Getting cat and mouse together does not happen naturally.
-You could not make reproduction more difficult.
+Humans, cats, and mice have a common bacteria called Toxoplasma.gondii, and these bacteria have a problem.
+The T. gondii in the mouse must infect a cat before it can reproduce.
+You could not make sex life more difficult.
 The bacteria have a solution.
 They make the mouse seduced by the smell of the cat.
-You may think that this is a dirty trick, but it works.
+You may think that this is a dirty trick, but it works

 Mother Nature may have a different opinion.
 Her goal is that everybody can find his place in the world.
-She sacrifices a few mice to make a place for the Toxoplasma.gondii.
-Is that not the right thing to do?
+She sacrifices a few mice to create a place for the Toxoplasma gondii.
 If, someday, the mouse becomes an endangered species, the cats will go hungry.
-Mother Nature, in her infinite wisdom, will protect the mouse and restore the balance between cats, mouse and the T.gondii.
-For the Toxoplasma.gondii it is a life saver.
-For the cat it is an easy source of food.
-We would not blame the mouse for having mixed feelings about the whole thing.
+Mother Nature, in her infinite wisdom, will protect the mouse and restore the balance between cats, mice, and the T gondii.
+For the Toxoplasma. gondii is a lifesaver.
+For the cat, it is an easy source of food.
+We would not blame the mice for having mixed feelings about the whole thing.

 We may have to reconsider what we call Good and Bad.